Over the last several years, video game companies have been using Ancient Greece as a backdrop in visually spectacular new creations.

 Inspired by the movie and comic book which were very popular at the time of its creation, the game was developed by Collision Studios and published by Warner Bros.
 Games.
 “300: March to Glory” gives the player the chance to rewrite history…and who wouldn’t want to be able to do that?

 God of War is a bloody, battle-filled adventure and strategy game also set in ancient Greece.
 Developed by Santa Monica Studios, it revolves around Kratos, the protagonist, who encounters all of the most well-known Greek gods of Greek mythology.
 The graphics are quite detailed, as Kratos completes his “quests” while taking players through ancient landscapes.

-Throughout the Assassin’s Creed Odyssey, players deal with an array of political and scientific themes such as democracy vs. tyranny, myth vs. science, and order vs. chaos.
+Throughout the Assassin’s Creed Odyssey, players are confronted with an array of political and scientific themes, such as democracy vs. tyranny, myth vs. science, and order vs. chaos.
 The game takes place in ancient Greece during the Peloponnesian Wars.